 Best Rye Whiskey for Highball Cocktails

 Refreshed quarterly with latest community data.
-Last updated: May 27, 2026
+Last updated: June 24, 2026

 The best rye whiskey for a highball brings spice, citrus, and just enough complexity to shine through ginger ale, soda, or tonic without getting lost.
 A rye whiskey highball is one of the simplest and most refreshing ways to enjoy rye — two ingredients, endless possibilities.
-This collection features eleven rye whiskeys reviewed on RyeCentral that make outstanding highball cocktails, each evaluated through our structured Community Score Pipeline — an eight-step process that aggregates review data from diverse online sources, filters unreliable content, and delivers the honest ratings you see on each review page.
+This collection features eight rye whiskeys reviewed on RyeCentral that make outstanding highball cocktails, each evaluated through our structured Community Score Pipeline — an eight-step process that aggregates review data from diverse online sources, filters unreliable content, and delivers the honest ratings you see on each review page.
 Whether you’re looking for the best rye for cocktails at a party, a smooth everyday rye highball, or a bold bottle that stands up to ginger beer, every pick here earns its spot.
 Please drink responsibly.
 21+.

 We review rye whiskey — we don’t sell alcohol.
 Please drink responsibly.
 21+.